Isolation and Quarantine Q&A

 Smaller spaces tend to have higher concentrations of accumulated aerosols than larger spaces, because there is less air to dilute the aerosols in a smaller space.

 For both direct and indirect exposures, the risk of infection depends on the duration of exposure, whether the infected person has symptoms, the levels of ventilation and air filtration, and whether the infected and exposed persons were wearing a respirator or mask.
 The risk of infection from direct exposure also depends on the distance from the infected person, with the highest risk being within six feet.
 The risk of infection from indirect exposure also depends on the size (volume) of the room.
 Therefore, the risk of infection from indirect exposure is the about same for everyone in a smaller indoor space regardless of the distance from the infected person.
 This is because they are all exposed to about the same aerosol concentration after it mixes throughout the room.
-In large indoor spaces, SARS-CoV-2 aerosols get diluted, and the risk of indirect exposures is low.
+In large indoor spaces, aerosols containing SARS-CoV-2 virus get diluted, and the risk of indirect exposures is low.

 Should individuals in high-risk settings use the same isolation recommendations as the general public?